Kseniya Lyapina

-Kseniya Mykhailivna Lyapina (born 5 May 1964) is a Ukrainian politician and People's Deputy of Ukraine.
+Kseniya Mykhailivna Lyapina (Ляпіна Ксенія Михайлівна, born 5 May 1964) is a Ukrainian politician and People's Deputy of Ukraine.
 Deputy chairman of the party "For Ukraine!", and head of the Kyiv regional organization (since 2009).
 Head of the State Regulatory Service of Ukraine (from January 2015 to October 2019).

 Early life and education

-From 1981 to 1987, Kseniya Lyapina studied at the Kyiv Polytechnic Institute, majoring in Engineering and Mathematics.
+From 1981 to 1987, Lyapina studied at the Kyiv Polytechnic Institute, majoring in Engineering and Mathematics.
 In 1994, she graduated from the Kyiv Institute of Business and Technology as an accountant-economist.
 In 2002, Lyapina obtained a master's degree in legal regulation of the economy.

 Career

-From 1987 to 1922, Kseniya Lyapina worked as an engineer-mathematician at the All-Ukrainian organization “Octava”.
+From 1987 to 1992, she worked as an engineer-mathematician at the All-Ukrainian organization “Octava”.
 She continued her professional path as a research fellow at the Laboratory of Information and Computing Machines of the Scientific Center of Radiation Medicine at the National Academy of Medical Sciences of Ukraine (1992-1997).

 From 1993 to 1998, Lyapina was a financial director at the “Tooles LTD” joint venture.
 At the same time, she was the Head of the Analytical Group of the Information Center of the Association for Promotion of the Development of Private Entrepreneurship "Yednannia" (1996-1998).
 From 1998 to 2000, Lyapina coordinated the analytical and expert group of the Coordination and Expert Center of Associations of Entrepreneurs of Ukraine.
 Then, from 2000 to 2005, she was the Institute of Competitive Society project coordinator.

 Lyapina was an adviser on public grounds of: